chankrrn/WRO-FE-YBR/mech/mech_README.md

 Final Configuration
 ```

-This is a direct example of testing affecting the final mechanical design.
+The progression demonstrates the trade-off between theoretical maximum speed and usable torque/control.

 ---

 ## 10.3 Steering Testing

-The steering mechanism was tested together with the software rather than evaluated only from CAD geometry.
+The steering mechanism was evaluated together with the software rather than only from CAD geometry.

-Software steering-calibration tools later showed that the real robot's steering response differed from the original assumed geometry.
+Dedicated steering-calibration tools later showed that the real robot did not turn exactly according to the original assumed steering model.
 The measured vehicle turned approximately **21% more than the original assumed full-lock value**.

-This demonstrates why the physical mechanical system must be measured after assembly.
+This is important because the physical steering geometry directly affects the Pure Pursuit model used by the software.
+Measuring the assembled robot therefore provides more useful information than assuming the printed mechanism behaves exactly like the ideal CAD design.

 > **[TODO: Add link to steering test evidence / log.]**